yonatansverdlov/E-GenNet/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/yonatansverdlov/E-GenNet/blob/master/k_chains_baselines.ipynb)
 ## Chemical properties
+Here, we show our results on predicting chemical properties.
+We present our train/test/val accuracy.
 - Data:
 For the Kraken, Drugs, and BDE datasets, please download them from https://github.com/SXKDZ/MARCEL, and should be put in /data.